Phantom65536/csc207-ThoughtVault/README.md

 # csc207-ThoughtVault
 This app, designed for efficient event and sub-event management, employs a JSON-based storage system.
 Users can easily organize and view events, with support for sub-events, labels, and pins.
 The graphical user interface includes a home page for event lists, detailed event views, editing capabilities, and a calendar view.
 It integrates with Google Calendar for importing and exporting events.
+Users can configure the application settings so that they can get notified before a certain event.
 ## Storage and formatting of events and sub-events:
 - Home page shows pinned events
 - Each event/sub-event is stored in a JSON object